 2. A movement for friendship.

-We fight against porn because porn can harm platonic love by impeding consumers’ ability to fully connect to others without inhibition.
+We fight against porn because it can harm platonic love, hindering the ability to connect with others openly and authentically.

 Love describes more than just a romantic partner—it includes relationships with friends, coworkers, family, and even strangers.
-There’s a deep connection between people because of our shared humanity, and this network of relationships is a huge part of what brings meaning to life.
+There’s a deep connection between people because of our shared humanity, and this network of relationships is a huge part of life’s meaning.

 Porn has been shown to harm this network through objectification.
-For example, under porn’s influence, an Uber ride could become about sex rather than an opportunity for genuine conversation and connection with a stranger.
+As an extreme example, under porn’s influence, an Uber ride could become about sex rather than an opportunity for genuine conversation and connection with a stranger.

 On a different level, porn can cause consumers to experience significant isolation.
 One well-known psychologist talks about how porn contributes to a crisis among young men that leaves them uninterested in human interaction and seeking isolation from real relationships.
 Another expert unpacks how porn can grow depression in consumers, which causes them to withdraw and self-isolate.